-Why Does My CompactRIO Controller or Single-Board RIO Not Show Up in Measurement & Automation Explorer (MAX)?
+Why Does My Networked Device Not Show Up In Measurement & Automation Explorer (MAX)?

 I have a CompactRIO controller or a Single-Board RIO that I am attempting to configure in Measurement & Automation Explorer (MAX), however it is not showing up under Remote Devices.
 What are the possible reasons for this?

 There can be several reasons why a CompactRIO controller or Single-Board RIO does not show up under Remote Systems in MAX, and most of them are network-related.
 In addition to the list of most common issues detailed below, one of the best resources for setting up a CompacRIO or sbRIO and troubleshooting related issues is www.ni.com/gettingstarted

 .
 Specifically, the Connect and Set Up Hardware